SkylineCommunications/dataminer-docs-connectors/connector/doc/Brandywine_Communications_FDU-160i.md

 ## How to use

-General
+### General

-The General page contains information about the device i.e. Serial Number, Product Name, Version, and Location.
+The General page contains information about the device: the Serial Number, Product Name, Version, and Location.

-Refrence and Inputs
+### Reference and Inputs

-This page multiple read/write snmp params that show different editable configurations for refrence data and input data including threshholds and volt unit selection.
+On this page, you can view and change the configuration of the reference data and input data, including the thresholds and volt unit selection.

-Output Status
+### Output Status

-This page displays status' for output data
+This page displays status information for output data.

-Output Config
+### Output Config

-This page allows the configuration of different output ports 1-16, as well as their alarm threshholds.
+This page allows you to configure the different output ports (1-16) as well as their alarm thresholds.

-Traps
+### Traps

-This is where your traps are configured on a table
+This page contains a table with the trap configuration.

-Offsets
+### Offsets

-This page allows the user to configure Offsets based on time and units.
+This page allows the user to configure offsets based on time and units.

-Configuration
+### Configuration

-The configuration page allows the configuration of Ip addresses as well as displaying their current values.
+On this page, you can configure IP addresses and view the currently configured IP addresses.